 Instead of just counting widgets, start asking the juicy questions:

-• How does our work fit into the big picture?
-(And no, “it pays the bills” isn’t the answer we’re looking for)
+- How does our work fit into the big picture?
+“It pays the bills” isn’t the answer we’re looking for.

-I started with my usual informational spiel: “Alright team, we had a great sprint.
-We achieved the sprint goals, the timeline, and the deliverables.
+I started with my usual informational intro: “Alright team, we had a great sprint: we achieved the sprint goals and delivered the deliverables as promised in this timeline.
 What do you think?”

 The response?
 Crickets.
 And not the excited, “we’re so thrilled we’re speechless” kind of crickets.
 More like the “is it time for coffee yet?” kind.